andrewcargill/superheros/README.md

 I had not worked with React before and had limited knowledge of creating an Django API that linked to a React repository.
 Time would need to be allocated to ensure this basic function, of the backend talking to the frontend, worked well.

 This formed the hard-lines around my thinking in the UX Design process.
 This needed to be a simple site with a strong design and basic functionality.
-Sometime that could be expanded on in the future so that the site could develop into a strong portfolio project.
+A project that could be expanded on in the future so that the site could develop into a strong portfolio project.

 ### Why SuperHeros?
 I knew it was going to be a basic post, comments and profile react website, but I did not want to create a generic social media site.
 This theme enabled me to show a different design style from my pervious portfolio projects.